DomeVoss95/AL_masterthesisGP/README.md

-Active Learning Search for pMSSM with Gaussian Processes
+# Active Learning Search for pMSSM with Gaussian Processes

-A brief description of what this project does and its purpose.
+A Toy Model to understand the Active Learning procedure of Gaussian Processes with Batch Acquisiton.

 Table of Contents

     Installation